rodrigoappinto/Reaction-Game/README.md

 ![](public/Game_Example.gif)

-This project had the objective of learning React and Next.JS by creating a reaction game!
+This project had the objective of creating a game using Javascript and React with Next.js!

-It is a simple game where the player has to click on the green button as fast as he can!
+It is a simple reaction game where the player has to click on the green button as fast as he can!

 Hope you like it!